 In 1977 the Yankees acquired Reggie Jackson and the tempestuous Jackson and Healy became fast friends.
 Indeed, when Jackson was enshrined in Cooperstown in 1993, he mentioned in his induction speech that “I never got the support from any player like I got from Fran.”7 Healy saw little action but was pressed into service in early June when Munson was badly cut on the right hand in a home-plate collision.
 Healy played six straight games, contributing five RBIs as the Yankees won four of the six.
 For the season, he played in only 27 games, batting .224.
 Healy’s chief value to the Yankees was neither behind the plate nor at the bat.
 It was in the clubhouse, where his friendship with Jackson paid big dividends for Reggie and the Yankees.

-That may have been exemplified by the notorious flareup between Jackson and Yankees manager Billy Martin in front of a national TV audience in a game at Fenway Park in Boston.
-Martin had pulled Jackson from the game and Reggie erupted.
+That may have been exemplified by the notorious flareup between Jackson and Yankees manager Billy Martin in front of a national TV audience in a game at Fenway Park in Boston on June 18.
+Martin had pulled Jackson from the game in the bottom of the sixth inning, and Reggie erupted.
 Three decades later, Jackson said, “Finally, Fran Healy came into the clubhouse from the outfield (bullpen) and said ‘Reggie, get dressed, and change and go home.
 Because no matter what you do, whether he (Martin) hits you first or you grab him, you’re gonna be wrong.
 So get dressed and go home.’
 [It was the] smartest thing I was ever told to do and luckily one of the smarter things I did.”8

 An instance of how close the relationship between Healy and Jackson was occurred prior to Game Five of the 1977 American League championship series.
 The Yankees were playing the Royals, and Billy Martin, in spite, elected to bench Jackson in the deciding game of the five-game series.
 It fell to Healy to break the news to Jackson.
 As Mike Lupica said, “It is a good thing Healy was around, because there is no telling what might have happened between Reggie and Martin.”9 Eventually, Martin called upon Jackson to pinch-hit in the eighth inning, and Reggie’s hit propelled the Yankees to within a run of the Royals.
 One inning later, the Yankees rallied to win the game and were on to the World Series.